 To kick off our holiday season, our family decided to attend what has become a much-loved Bothell tradition, the Evergreen Christmas Lights.
-We braved the cold and the ice and were rewarded with a magical Christmas light show, enchanting train displays and a warm welcome.
+We braved the cold and were rewarded with a magical Christmas light show, enchanting train displays and a warm welcome.

 Getting there and parking

 About 30 minutes north of Seattle, Evergreen Christmas Lights is at the Evergreen Church in Bothell.
 Every December for the past 11 years, the church transforms into a winter wonderland.
 As we pulled into the parking lot, my kids shouted excitedly, “Look at that tunnel!”
 “Look at the trees!”
 “How many lights do you think there are?”
 I must admit, even I was excited to park and go look around.
 A note that while this event is held at a church, it felt welcoming to all.
 There was no pressure to do anything other than enjoy the lights, music and treats.

 Perhaps one of the most exciting parts about this light show for parents is that not only is the show free of charge, but so is parking.
 Oh, and there are free warm cookies, but we’ll get to that in a minute.

 The light show and places to warm up

 At the edge of the parking lot, we were immediately greeted with warm hellos, candy canes and offered a family picture in one of the light tunnels.
 My kids loved walking through the tunnel and it evoked many oohs and aahs.
 Once we reached the main courtyard, we noticed a big screen on the church with a countdown, letting us know when the show would begin.
 We decided to head into the pavilion to warm up while we waited.
 Inside we found a beautiful rustic fireplace, a train display and various Christmas scenes, complete with Rudolph.
 Both my kids loved watching the trains, and my son proclaimed it was the best part of the night so far.